ngesa254/J5-Practicals/README.md

 # J5-Practicals
-This repo contains code snippets for Johnny-Five, the JavaScript Robotics & IoT Platform.
+This repo contains Sketches for Johnny-Five, the JavaScript Robotics & IoT Platform.